ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 Conflicts may arise if the same entities are modified in the same time period on the server, too.
 We need **guidelines and/or services** that help to avoid or to cope with these kind of problems.

-#### Client Side Data/Asset Management
+#### Client-Side Data/Asset Management

 Any presentation for long offline periods will need to manage static assets like HTML, Javascript, CSS or media files.
 A **common service** should support components to deal with assets in client-side storage.

 #### Client/Server Implementation Consistency

 The need to present content and process user input during longer offline periods (e.g. Offline Reader or E-Exam scenario), can lead to redundant rendering and/or business logic on the server (PHP code) and client (Javascript code).
-This is currently the case for assessment questions that are processed and evaluated on the server side during test runs (PHP implementation) and on the client side (Javascript implementation) when appearing in SCORM or ILIAS learning module content.
+This is currently the case for assessment questions that are processed and evaluated on the server-side during test runs (PHP implementation) and on the client-side (Javascript implementation) when appearing in SCORM or ILIAS learning module content.

-Similar cases may arise if input checks in forms (currently processed on the server) are done on the client side, too, e.g. to improve user experience.
+Similar cases may arise if input checks in forms (currently processed on the server) are done on the client-side, too, e.g. to improve user experience.

 Inconsistencies in these redundant implementations may lead to subtle errors.